 Scholarships are a great resource to reduce the cost of graduate school, but those who are able to qualify for some of the world's most prestigious scholarships, get more than just money.
 These highly competitive scholarships can help you network with the world's brightest thinkers and help lock in future employment prospects.
 They are major coups on your resume.

-Each year, the Rhodes Scholarship program selects 32 Americans to study at the University of Oxford; a total of 89 scholarships are given globally.
+Each year, the Rhodes Scholarship program selects 32 Americans to study at the University of Oxford; as many as 89 additional scholarships are given globally.

 The Rhodes scholarship covers University and College fees for two years at Oxford.
 In some cases, a third or fourth year of studies can be underwritten.
-Students receive an annual stipend of £13,658, or just over $19,000 per year, private health insurance, and travel to the U.K. at the beginning and end of the scholarship term.Eligibility
+Students receive an annual stipend, private health insurance, and travel to the U.K. at the beginning and end of the scholarship term.Eligibility

 Check annually for specific dates.